kb-dk/public-adl-text-sources/README.md

 * [Det Danske Sprog- og Litteraturselskab (DSL)](http://dsl.dk/)
 * [Danish Royal Library](http://www.kb.dk)

-As of writing, the corpus comprises 166316 pages of Danish literature, about two-thirds of those pages have been subject to OCR and been encoded using TEI.
+As of writing, the corpus comprises 502 volumes with in total 166316 pages of Danish literature.
+The whole corpus has been encoded using TEI, but only about two-thirds of the pages have been subject to OCR.

 ## The ADL work